The AI That Didn’t Take Your Job

 The Ghost in the Machine

-We love a good narrative.
-AI was supposed to be the next Industrial Revolution.
-The internet on steroids.
-A second coming of electricity.
-But in practice, it’s been more like switching from a bike to an electric scooter.
-Helpful?
-Sure.
-Life-altering?
-Not really.
+We all love a good narrative (or you wouldn’t be here reading this).
+AI was supposed to be the next Industrial Revolution, the internet on steroids and like those Olympic ones, a second coming of electricity, but in practice, it’s been more like switching from a bike to an electric scooter.
+Helpful, yeah sure.
+Life-altering, eh, not really.

-The thing is, AI hasn’t been replacing jobs, it’s been shadowing them.
-Watching.
-Learning.
-Whispering suggestions from the side rather than storming the front desk.
+The thing is, AI hasn’t been replacing jobs, it’s just been shadowing them.
+Watching, learning, showing some suggestions from the side rather than storming the front desk and pushing the secretary over.

-Companies aren’t firing humans en masse.
-They’re just using AI to speed things up, reduce bottlenecks, or handle repetitive tasks.
-It’s the equivalent of having a ghostwriter in the room…only the ghost is painfully literal and trained on terabytes of the internet.
+Companies aren’t firing humans en masse, they’re just using AI to speed things up, reduce bottlenecks, or handle repetitive tasks that the people didn’t want to do anyway.
+It’s the equivalent of having an intern or a ghostwriter in the room…only the ghost is painfully literal and trained on terabytes of the internet.

-We wrote previously about AI decoding chicken speech, so it’s clearly getting smarter.
-But being smart isn’t the same as replacing flesh-and-blood workers who bring empathy, humor, creativity, and contradiction to the table.
+I wrote previously about AI decoding chicken speech, so it’s clearly getting smarter in some senses, but being smart isn’t the same as replacing flesh-and-blood workers who bring empathy, humor, creativity, and contradiction to the table.

 And that’s the contradiction AI still hasn’t cracked.